peterhinch/micropython_ra8875/docs/DRIVER.md

  6. `loop=None` An event loop instance or `None`.

 If `loop` is supplied the constructor launches a `._dotouch` asynchronous method which handles the touch panel.
-If `None` is passed this will not be run, so the touch panel will be inoperative.
+If `None` is passed this will not be run: the touch panel will be inoperative.

 Display methods required for GUI:
- 1. `clr_scr` Clear screen (all pixels off).
+ 1. `clr_scr` No args.
+Clear screen (all pixels off).
  2. `draw_rectangle` Args `x1, y1, x2, y2, color` Draw a rectangle.
  3. `fill_rectangle` Args `x1, y1, x2, y2, color` Draw a filled rectangle.
  4. `draw_clipped_rectangle` Args `x1, y1, x2, y2, color` Draw a clipped